Shayan-heydarikhah/sheynshield/Fortinet/FortiGate/CheatSheet/IPSec/IPSec-STS.md

 # 22. Security / Design Notes

 > [!WARNING]
-> The following examples use legacy algorithms such as **DES, MD5, IKEv1, and aggressive mode** because they reflect the lab configurations in this cheatsheet.
+> The following examples use legacy algorithms such as **DES, MD5, IKEv1, and aggressive mode** because they reflect the lab configurations.
 They should not be considered preferred cryptography for new production deployments.

 For production, prefer: